xen-troops/moulin/docs/rouge.rst

 :code:`size` is optional.
 If it is omitted, `rouge` will use size of file.
 If provided :code:`size` is smaller than file size, `rouge` will stop with an error.
-Thus, you can create block that is bigger than file, but not smaller.
+If provided :code:`size` is bigger than file size, `rouge` will try to resize the file to match :code:`size`.

+:code:`resize` is optional.
+If set to :code:`false`, it will prevent `rouge` from resizing the image to the size of the block.
+This is useful when you want to include a file that is smaller than the block and leave the rest of the block empty.

 Android Sparse Image Block
 ^^^^^^^^^^^^^^^^^^^^^^^^^^